mjclobo/CWT_Multi/docs/CWTmath.rst

 As noted above, the filter width in time (equivalently, the length of the analysis window), will determine the width in frequency-space, :math:`\Delta f`, at which the filter will respond to energy at adjacent frequencies.
+In particular, a wider frequency in time has a narrower response in frequency-space.
 We can now plot the frequency response for our simplified problem.
 In particular, we show the filter responses for the two filters for two different choices of wavelet filter length.